mikage-emu/3dbrew/wiki/Services_API.md

 for incoming requests.
 When a process wants to communicate with a service, it first needs to get a handle to the named service, and then it can communicate with the service via interprocess communication.
-Each service has a name up to 8 characters, for example "nim:u".
+Each service has a name up to 8 characters, for example .

-Handles for services are retrieved from the [service manager port](Services "wikilink"), "srv:".
+Handles for services are retrieved from the [service manager port](Services "wikilink"), `srv:`.
 Services are an abstraction of ports, they operate the same way except regular ports can have their handles retrieved directly from a SVC.